 - ½ lemon (juiced; lime also works well)

 - Cook the quinoa according to instructions.
 Smack the lemongrass stick on the table to “open it up”, add it to the quinoa with a pinch of salt.

 - When the quinoa is ready, remove the lemongrass.

-- While the quinoa is cooking, peel the papaya, take out the seeds and cut into small cubes.
+- While the quinoa is cooking, peel the mango or papaya, take out the seed(s) and cut into small cubes.
 Add them to a mixing bowl.

 - Chop the peanuts roughly, then roast them (if not already roasted) together with the sesame seeds in a pan on medium heat for 2-3 minutes.
 Off they go into the bowl as well.

-- In the same pan and with some peanut oil gently fry the pea snaps for 1 minute and tip them into the bowl as well.
+- In the same pan and with some peanut oil gently fry the snap peas for 1 minute and tip them into the bowl as well.

-- Thinly slice the red onion, chop the thai basil and mint leaves.
+- Thinly slice the red onion, chop the (Thai) basil and mint leaves.
 Together with the quinoa, mix it all with the other ingredients.
-Finish the salad off with lemon (or lime) juice, coconut flakes, hot sauce and the grated ginger.
+Finish the salad off with lemon juice, coconut flakes, hot sauce and the grated ginger.
 If you fancy garlic, now is the time to grate it in as well.